-Perkins Coie’s Privacy & Security group represents some of the world’s leading Internet companies, wired and wireless communications providers, brick-and-mortar retailers and emerging online businesses on such issues as:
+Perkins Coie’s Privacy & Security group represents some of the world’s leading Internet companies, wired and wireless communications providers, brick-and-mortar retailers and emerging online businesses.

 Data and security breaches are increasingly headline news and the current legal climate includes complex and nuanced rules governing the collection, use, storage, and disposal of information that vary by jurisdiction and is continually evolving.
 We work closely with our clients to help them stay abreast of national and international regulatory and statutory changes and industry initiatives related to mobile applications, online and mobile advertising, means of capturing location information, and cloud computing.
 We are ranked by Chambers USA among the best firms in the nation for privacy and data security.
 We also were recognized by Law360 as a “Practice Group of the Year” in 2013.

 We regularly advise clients on how to implement "privacy by design" principles into their organizations, and how to best respond to law enforcement and civil requests for user information, sophisticated network attacks and other security breaches.
 Our data breach and network intrusion response team, including several former DOJ cybercrime prosecutors, regularly counsels clients with concerns about data breaches and assists with coordinating incident response and required notifications.

 "Privacy by design," privacy assessments, security breach response plans, insurance coverage and contractual provisions for transferring data and securing it, are all tools for developing a successful privacy program.
 Privacy plans also must address responding to consumer complaints, litigation or regulatory inquiries.
 We help our clients respond to immediate issues and understand that it is never too late to address privacy and security matters.

 We routinely review products and services to identify and resolve privacy and data security issues.
 These reviews cover privacy policies, disclosures and terms, and also include an in-depth understanding of the data flows involved in the company’s products or services.
 Representative projects include: